Sándor Kopácsi

-Sándor Kopácsi (March 5, 1922, Miskolc – March 2, 2001, Toronto) was a participant in, and chronicler of, the Hungarian Revolution of 1956.
+Sándor Kopácsi (March 5 1922 – March 2 2001) was a participant and chronicler of the Hungarian Revolution of 1956.

 Early career

 He began his professional life as a metalworker, as did his father and grandfather.
 In 1944, he fought with the resistance movement organized by MOKÁN (in English, the Anti-Nazi Committee of Hungarian Communists).
 After the war, many of its members (including Kopácsi) were enlisted to help form the nation's new police force.
 After a posting to Budapest in 1949, he was appointed Director of Internment Affairs in the Interior Ministry.
 Despite the impressive title, he was not allowed to do much more than manage paperwork relating to the labor camps.
 When he attempted to exercise his authority on behalf of the prisoners, he was dismissed and sent to a Party school for re-training.
 In 1952, he became the Police Chief of Budapest.
 At that time the Police Department was effectively a branch of ÁVH (the State Protection Authority).
 According to Kopácsi, more policemen were arrested than criminals, so he set about to make the Department more independent.
 A year later, he was elected to the Hungarian Parliament where he soon became part of the reform movement led by Imre Nagy.